xtuml/bridgepoint/doc-bridgepoint/notes/5005_range/5005_range_int.md

 5.4.1.1.1 hmmm
 Research where this is necessary.
 Depending upon type compatiblity, this may be superfluous.
 In some situations the rhs has already been checked and is therefore O.K. to be applied to the lhs.
-Immediate data assignement is an example where the checking must occur.
+Immediate data assignment is an example where the checking must occur.
 5.4.1.2 Binary Operation
 When two values are combined with an operator, a new value is produced.
 The